Dark Horse (Katy Perry song)

 "Dark Horse" was a commercial success, charting at number one in Canada, the Netherlands, Poland, and the United States.
 It also reached the top ten in almost 20 countries, including New Zealand, the United Kingdom, Sweden, and Venezuela, as well as on the Digital Songs chart of Billboard magazine.
 Billboard credits "Dark Horse" for helping cement trap music's place on the charts.
 Perry first performed the song live at the 2013 iHeartRadio Music Festival in Las Vegas on September 20, 2013.
 The song's first major television performance was at the 56th Annual Grammy Awards on January 26, 2014.
 "Dark Horse" was nominated for Best Pop Duo/Group Performance at the 57th Annual Grammy Awards.
+It won Single of the Year at the 2014 American Music Awards.
 The song has sold 13.2 million units (combined sales and track-equivalent streams), becoming the second best-selling song worldwide for 2014.
+In 2015, the song was performed at Pepsi's Super Bowl XLIX halftime show in Glendale, Arizona.

 In 2014, Flame, a Christian rap artist, filed a copyright infringement lawsuit against Perry and the other songwriters, claiming that "Dark Horse" copied from his 2008 song "Joyful Noise".
 On July 29, 2019, a federal jury ruled in favor of Flame and the co-plaintiffs Da' T.R.U.T.H. and Chike Ojukwu.
 The jury ordered Perry, her collaborators, and associated labels to pay $2.78 million in damages; of which Perry was ordered to pay $550,000.
 However, in part due to a similar judgment that found Led Zeppelin's "Stairway to Heaven" clear of copyright infringement in the Ninth Circuit, the jury award was vacated on appeal in March 2020.